melezhik/advent/2022/SparrowCI_pipelines_cascades_of_fun.md

 Remember the young in the previous SparrowCI story?
 We have not finished with him yet ...

-Because new year time is coming and brings us a lot of fun, or we can say cascades of fun ...
+Because New Year time is coming and brings us a lot of fun, or we can say cascades of fun ...

-So, our awesome SparrowCI pipelines plumber guy is busy with sending a git to his nephew:
+So, our awesome SparrowCI pipelines plumber guy is busy with sending a gift to his nephew:

 `sparrow.yaml`: